 Q. What are some of the factors I should consider when deciding whether I should hire someone to represent me during an investigation of a bar grievance?

 A. The seriousness of the allegations against you, the complexity of the rules involved, your familiarity with the RPCs and your comfort level in dealing directly with disciplinary counsel are all factors you may want to weigh.
-If you have received a letter from ODC indicating that it is recommending a hearing, you should seriously consider consulting with counsel and if you choose to do so, do not delay after receiving that letter.
+If you have received a letter from ODC indicating that it is recommending a hearing or admonition, you should seriously consider consulting with counsel as soon as possible.
 Many lawyers also choose to be represented after receiving a subpoena for a deposition.

 Q. Will my malpractice insurance help me with a grievance?

 A. Possibly.
 You should check your policy to see if you have supplemental coverage for defense of bar grievances.
 Under some policies, there is no deductible for that coverage.
-Typically policies will exclude any attorney fees incurred before the claim is made.
-Your carrier may also reject your claim if you wait too long to make it.
+Your carrier may reject your claim if you wait too long to make it.

 Q. Are lawyers required to have malpractice insurance?